Shijikori/cetris/README.md

 ## Requirements

-You need the GLFW library and GNU C/C++ Compiler (GCC) and their respective dependancies installed on your system.
+You need the GLFW library, SFML framework and GNU C/C++ Compiler (GCC) and their respective dependancies installed on your system.

 ### Arch based ditributions